-The Morwell - Maryvale corridor is the focus for industrial and commercial investment and development.
-The Morwell - Traralgon corridor will provide for residential, commercial and industrial development.
+The Morwell - Maryvale corridor is the focus for heavy and large format industrial and commercial investment and development.
+Whilst the Morwell - Traralgon corridor will provide for residential, commercial and industrial development.
 A strategic employment area is identified around the Latrobe Regional Airport and Latrobe Regional Hospital.

-The rezoning of greenfield locations identified for future residential development is to be preserved for long term housing needs and related service needs as outlined by the Traralgon - Morwell Growth Framework Plan.
+The rezoning of greenfield locations identified for future residential development is to be preserved for long term housing needs and related service needs as outlined by the Traralgon-Morwell Growth Framework Plan.